 “Inside the Mountain,” translated Nakayama.
 “I see.”

-“Now make me men and feed them centipedes.”
+“Make me men and feed them centipedes.”
 The sandy floor shot upward.
 Nakayama approached escape velocity.
 “I’ll be watching you.”

 “If you’re serious about immortality, I should ensure the vessels are healthy before feeding them centipedes,” said Nakayama.
 “I’ll plant them at altitude so no one stumbles on them accidentally.”